aws-samples/aws-modernization-with-lumigo/content/10_prerequisites/15_workspace_setup/20_cloud9.md

 {{% /notice %}}

 {{% notice tip %}}
 Cloud9 requires third-party-cookies.
 You can whitelist the [specific domains]( https://docs.aws.amazon.com/cloud9/latest/user-guide/troubleshooting.html#troubleshooting-env-loading).
-You are having issues with this, Ad blockers, javascript disablers, and tracking blockers should be disabled for the cloud9 domain, or connecting to the workspace might be impacted.
+Ad blockers, javascript disablers, and tracking blockers should be disabled for the cloud9 domain, or connecting to the workspace might be impacted.
 {{% /notice %}}